JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 3. Doubleclick LocalAdmin
    You will see an info window.

-   **This first launch is important for signing the url scheme in OS X.**
+   **The first launch is important for signing the url scheme in OS X.**

    ![LocalAdmin dialog](doc_images/localadmin_app.png)